ktaylor63/southeast/site/content/articles/service-employees-lead-studies-on-toxic-and-physical-effects-of-oil-on-birds.md

 ---
-title: 'Service Employees Lead Studies on Toxic and Physical Effects of Oil on Birds'
+title: 'Service employees lead studies on toxic and physical effects of oil on birds'
 description: 'The USFWS led efforts to assess the injury to bird species caused by the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.'
 author: 'Nanciann Regalado, Natural Resource Damage Assessment'
 date: '2016-08-03'